Commutativity in the Algorithmic Lovasz Local Lemma: Introduction

 The existence of flawless objects can often be shown via a probabilistic method.
 First, a probability measure $\omega$ on $\Omega$ is introduced, then flaws in $F$ become (bad) events that should be avoided.
 Proving the existence of a flawless object is now equivalent to showing that the probability of avoiding all bad events is positive.
 This holds if, for example, all events $f\in F$ are independent and the probability of each $f$ is smaller than 1.
 The well-known Lov\'asz Local Lemma (LLL)~\cite{LLL75} is a powerful tool that can handle a (limited) dependency between the events.
 Roughly speaking, it states that if the dependency graph is sparse enough (e.g.\ has a bounded degree) and the probabilities of individual bad events are sufficiently small then a flawless object is guaranteed to exist.

 LLL has been the subject of intensive research, see e.g.\ \cite{Szegedy:survey} for a relatively recent survey.
 One of the milestone results was the {\em constructive} version of LLL by Moser and Tardos~\cite{MoserTardos}.
 It applies to the {\em variable model} in which $\Omega=\calX_1\times\ldots\times \calX_n$ for some discrete sets $\calX_i$, event $f$ depends on a small subset of variables denoted as ${\tt vbl}(f)\subseteq [n]$, and two events $f,g$ are declared to be dependent if ${\tt vbl}(f)\cap{\tt vbl}(g)\ne \varnothing$.
 The algorithm proposed in~\cite{MoserTardos} is strikingly simple: (i) sample each variable $\sigma_i$ for $i\in[n]$ according to its distribution; (ii) while $F_\sigma$ is non-empty, pick an arbitrary flaw $f\in F_\sigma$ and resample all variables $\sigma_i$ for $i\in{\tt vbl}(f)$.
-Moser and Tardos proved that if the LLL condition in~\cite{LLL75} is satisfied then the expected number of resampling is small (polynomial for most of the known applications).
+Moser and Tardos proved that if the LLL condition in~\cite{LLL75} is satisfied then the expected number of resamplings is finite (polynomial for most of the known applications).

 The recent development has been extending algorithmic LLL beyond the variable model, and in particular to non-Cartesian spaces.
 The first such work was by Harris and Srinivasan~\cite{Harris:permutations}, who considered the space of permutations.
 Achlioptas and Iliopoulos~\cite{Achlioptas} introduced a more abstract framework where the behaviour of the algorithm is specified by a certain multigraph.
-Harvey and Vondr\'ak proposed a framework with {\em regenerating resampling oracles}~\cite{HarveyVondrak15}, providing a more direct connection to LLL.
-Achlioptas and Iliopoulos~\cite{Achlioptas:new} extended the framework to more general resampling oracles.
+Harvey and Vondr\'ak~\cite{HarveyVondrak15} introduced the notion of {\em resampling oracles}, providing an algorithmization of the LLL given efficiently implementable resampling oracles.
+They also characterized the condition under which a resampling oracle exists: it was called {\em lopsided association} in~\cite{HarveyVondrak15}, and was shown to lie strictly between the original asymmetric LLL condition~\cite{LLL75} and a more refined {\em lopsidependency} LLL condition~\cite{ErdosSpencer:LLLL}.

+By definition, resampling oracles must satisfy a certain property intimately tying them to the LLL measure~$\omega$.
+Achlioptas and Iliopoulos~\cite{Achlioptas:new} gave a first analysis of LLL-inspired algorithms whose transition probabilities do not need to satisfy this property, and in~\cite{LLL:submitted} this analysis was simplified and extended.
+We will refer to this setting from \cite{Achlioptas:new,LLL:submitted} as ``general algorithmic LLL'' (even though it contains cases that go beyond the probabilistic version of LLL~\cite{LLL75,ErdosSpencer:LLLL}).